BOOKS on PHILATELY

 National Political Convention Tickets and Other Convention Ephemera by E. Krohn From the 1860's to date, the tickets were well produced by the leading Banknote Engravers and Printers of the day..
 This book should be useful in tying the various political covers together as there is little philatelic material in print beyond Jim Milgram's books that only go to 1872.
 1996, 200 pages, card, $20.00

-US Postage Stamps of 1869 by Jon Rose Each stamp has it's own chapter covering everything from the design, essay, proofs, specimens, multiples, cancels, etc. 1996, 200 pages, card at $16.00
+US Postage Stamps of 1869 by Jon Rose Each stamp has it's own covering everything from the design, essay, proofs, specimens, multiples, cancels, etc. 1996, 200 pages, card at $16.00

 US Embossed Revenue Stamped Paper by W. V. Combs Three fascinating books on the much neglected filed of our first tax stamps.
 A superb study in all respects, excellent history and philately.